thanked/SteamURLChecker/README.md

 # SteamURLChecker
-Check avaliable custom URLs to use on your Steamprofile
+Check available custom URLs to use on your Steamprofile

 ### Requirements